Bastian Family Charitable Foundation

 Emily Markham, Treasurer: Sister to Mary Bastian and co-representative of the family's philanthropic vision.
 Works alongside Mary to preserve their agricultural legacy.

 Jacob D. Anderson, Secretary: Key family representative who has articulated the foundation's vision.
-Anderson stated: "Being a successful farmer requires determination, hard work, courage, and a great love of the land," emphasizing the qualities the foundation seeks to pass on to future generations through the agricultural center.
+Anderson stated: "Being a successful farmer requires determination, hard work, courage, and a great love of the land," emphasising the qualities the foundation seeks to pass on to future generations through the agricultural centre.

 Additional Representatives